 However, the shock we each get when the bill arrives never gets any easier.
 It can feel like you’ve been tricked.
 “I thought I got a good tariff?!”
 “Did that nice young man from Squidly Energy enter a number incorrectly?” “is my neighbour secretly tapping into my supply?!”

-Things you can do to slow your heat loss and lower your bills
+Things you can do to slow your heat loss and save on your heating bill

 The answer to all of the above is probably not.
 The fear of ever increasing bills is not helped by the fact that so many of us are now working from home.
 The extra time spent in our toasty homes can be costing much more than we had budgeted for.